The benefits of berries

 They are so delicious, eating berries every day is ideal!
 But berries can be quite pricey.

 If you can’t afford fresh berries, then a big bag of frozen berries is just as good.
+The benefits of berries are the same for frozen as for fresh.

 Keep a store of frozen berries in the freezer and add to smoothies, on top of porridge, mix into a flapjack mixture, or make a crumble.